iobear/rpi-car/one-script-car/README.md

 sudo reboot
 ```

-After the Pi has rebooted, press the PS button.
+When rebooted, press the PS button and you should be ready to play.

 ####Credits: